-The days are getting shorter and the nights are drawing in.
-But, if you’re one of the lucky ones planning a winter holiday, you’ll soon be loading up your suitcase and jetting off abroad.
-Winter woes?
-What winter woes?!
+Those long summer nights are behind us now.
+If you’re one of the lucky ones planning a winter holiday, you’ll soon be loading up your suitcase and heading abroad.

 Yet, whether you’re chasing the sun or hitting the slopes, it’s fair to say that all holidays involve an element of risk.
-So, read our guide on staying safe abroad and you’ll be able to kick back, relax and enjoy some much-deserved downtime.
+So, read our guide on staying safe abroad and you’ll be able to kick back, relax and enjoy your downtime.

-Nearly 21.6 million bags were mishandled (lost or temporarily mislaid) last year, shows SITA data*.
-It’s much better to be prepared than to simply hope it won’t happen to you.
-So, refrain from packing expensive or sentimental items in your suitcase – if you really want to take them, carry them in your hand luggage instead.
+More than 22 million bags went astray (were lost or temporarily mislaid) in 2017.
+It’s better to be prepared than hope it won’t happen to you.
+So, refrain from packing expensive or sentimental items in your suitcase.
+If you really want to take them, carry them in your hand luggage instead.

 If you’re hitting the slopes, give all of your equipment – skis, boots and goggles, for instance – a once-over before packing them to make sure it’s all in good order.
 If some of your gear looks a little worse for wear, consider replacing it before you leave, or hire the items you need when you’re over there.

 Take photocopies of your passport, driving license and any credit/debit cards you’re taking away with you.
 This way, they’ll be easier to replace if you lose them.
 Store them separately to the originals; for instance, in a folder with copies of your travel insurance and itinerary.

 If you need to pack medication, it’s best to divide it and carry some in both your hand and hold luggage.
 Discovering that your case containing all your essential meds has gone missing wouldn’t be a great start to a trip…